 It very much reflects the neighbourhood’s heritage — you can expect to see plenty of homage to the arts, as well as some political statements.

 Much of Brixton’s street art is constantly in flux, so one of the best ways to explore it is just to stumble upon some amazing pieces.

 Case in point?
-I was poking around last week whilst looking for Brixton Windmill and came across the stunning piece by Mr Cenz shown above (it’s on Josephine Ave at the Brixton Hill end if you want to have a nose yourself).
+We were poking around last year whilst looking for Brixton Windmill and came across the stunning piece by Mr Cenz shown above (it’s on Josephine Ave at the Brixton Hill end if you want to have a nose yourself).

 One stalwart of the Brixton street art scene is the Brixton Murals, and they’re definitely unmissable.